sisinflab/Formal-MultiMod-Rec/README.md

 \* _Work performed while at Politecnico di Bari before joining Amazon._

-If you wish to cite your paper, here is a reference:
+If you wish to cite our paper, here is a reference:

 ```
 @article{DBLP:journals/corr/abs-2309-05273,